Penalized Fair Regression for Multiple Groups in Chronic Kidney Disease: METHODS

 \section{METHODS}

-Our novel penalized fair regression approach generalizes to different fairness metrics, outcome variable types, and estimator architectures.
+Our novel penalized fair regression approach generalizes to various fairness metrics, outcome variable types, and estimator architectures.
 We focus our main demonstration of the method on logistic regression with true positive rate disparity penalties.
-The online appendix contains loss functions for continuous outcomes with the mean residual difference as the unfairness metric.
+Web Appendix A contains loss functions for continuous outcomes with the mean residual difference as the unfairness metric.